 Can Shrimp Boil Foil Packets be cooked in the oven?

 Yes!
-Prepare the packets as directed in the recipe for grilling.
+Prepare the packets as directed in the grilling recipe.
 Cook in a preheated 425°F oven for 15-20 minutes.
 Easy peasy!

 - 2 ears corn, sliced into 1-inch thick rounds

-- 1 lb. large shrimp, peeled & deveined
+- 1 pound large shrimp, peeled & deveined

 - 1 large onion, chopped